-Select the page to import when importing multi-page TIFF documents

-In the Import TIFF dialog box, enable an option in the Select the page(s) to import area.
+Select the page to import when importing multi-page TIFF In the Import TIFF dialog box, enable an option in the Select the page(s) to import area.

 In Corel PHOTO-PAINT, you can open only one page of a multi-page TIFF at a time.
+In Corel PHOTO-PAINT, you can open only one page of a multi-page TIFF at a time.

-Search for an image

-Type a word or phrase in the search box.
+Search for an image Type a word or phrase in the search box.